 7. Cedar Wood

 Cedar, a softwood, is an ideal choice and one of the best wood for axe-throwing target materials.
-Its aromatic nature and insect-repellent properties, coupled with its reddish-brown grain, provide a distinct appearance.
+What really seals the deal for me is its aromatic scent that also serves as a natural insect repellent—talk about a two-for-one benefit!

 Durable